rikkimax/twp-d/manuscript/content/gettingstarted/installing.md

 {width=75%}
 ![](images/gettingStarted/windows/vs-7.png)

-{width=75%,title="If you have already installed dmd, you would have been asked to uninstall it previous to this window"}
+{width=75%, title="If you have already installed dmd, you would have been asked to uninstall it previous to this window"}
 ![](images/gettingStarted/windows/vd-1.png)

 {width=75%}